 Moxy Katowice Airport – ideal if you wish to stay close to Katowice airport – no need to take a taxi.
 Funky design, quiet and comfy rooms.

 Here you will find a comparison of all best accommodations in Katowice (in Polish, sorry! 😉 )

-I hope I showed you that Katowice are not as scary as some say.
+I hope I showed you that Katowice is not as scary as some say.
 That there is more than coal mines and heavy industry.
 That it’s not grey.
 It is modern and interesting, there are many things to do in Katowice and it’s worth visiting.
 Not only if you have to 🙂

 While in Katowice, consider also visiting Auschwitz concentration camp located nearby.
-It’s a difficult trip – but everybody should experience such place once in their life.
-Another advantage of Katowice is how close to mountains it is – you can hike many trails during a day trip.
+It’s a difficult trip – but everybody should experience such a place once in their life.
+Another advantage of Katowice is how close to the mountains it is – you can hike many trails during a day trip.
 Take a look at the most beautiful trails in Polish mountains 🙂

 And if you liked this post – use the buttons below and share it on Facebook or Twitter!
 Thanks! 🙂